Multivariate Systemic Risk Measures and Computation by Deep Learning Algorithms: Introduction

 where $U$ is a multivariate utility function in the form \eqref{eqn:U} below, and $\mcC$ is a suitable collection of \emph{feasible allocations} all sharing the following feature: although the components of $\bfY\in\mcC$ are random, their componentwise sums are (a.s.) deterministic.

 Based on the technical findings in \cite{doldi2021conditional} and \cite{doldi2022multivariate}, we provide some main properties for $\rho_B$ above.
 Along the lines of \cite{biagini2020fairness}, we discuss some \emph{fairness} properties for optimal allocations and corresponding risk allocations associated to $\rho_B$.
 We discuss a Nash-equilibrium type fairness, since using a multivariate utility function for the system induces preferences for each agent that \emph{depend on the action of other agents in the system}.
-We conclude our discussion on theoretical aspects providing explicit formulas for all quantities of interest (primal and dual optima, the value of the systemic risk measure $\rho_B(\bfX)$, the form of the penalty function in view of the dual representation in Problem 2) in a paired exponential setup.
+We conclude our discussion on theoretical aspects providing explicit formulas for all quantities of interest (primal and dual optima, the value of the systemic risk measure $\rho_B(\bfX)$, the form of the penalty function in the dual representation (see Problem \ref{dualprob} and Theorem \ref{thm:recap} Item 3 below for details, and section \ref{equilriskalloc} for interpretations) in a paired exponential setup.

 The second main part of our work deals with the problem of approximating primal and dual optima for the risk measure $\rho_B$ briefly described above, extending the deep learning techniques in \cite{feng2022deep} to the present framework which allows for multivariate utilities.
-Deep learning establishes an automatic algorithm to improve performance of tasks and thus has been applied to many areas; see for instance Min and Hu \cite{min2021signatured} for solving stochastic differential games.
+Regarding the application of neural networks for approximating the solutions to high-dimensional optimization problems, we also refer to \cite{feinstein2022deep} and \cite{onken2022neural}.
+Deep learning establishes an automatic algorithm to improve performance of tasks and thus has been applied to many areas; see for instance \cite{min2021signatured} for solving stochastic differential games.
 We refer the reader to the latter two papers for an extended discussion on current literature, and we limit ourselves to citing \cite{goodfellow2020generative} for a GAN method, based on solving a min-max problem, which shed some lights on our algorithm design in this paper.